valdeza/unsorted/win/common-troubleshooting.md

 _Speaking of Administrator, don't forget to change the password for that, too.
 (A lot of people unknowingly still have it blank after installing Windows.)_

+## Securing page/swap file
+So Windows claims to secure it from unauthorised users.
+But what if you just boot to an alternative OS and try to inspect it?

+### Overwrite page/swap file on shutdown
+Enable Group Policy setting:
+_Computer Configuration/Windows Settings/Security Settings/Local Policies/Security Options/Shutdown: Clear virtual memory pagefile_
+or apply registry entry [(click here for .reg file)](regedit-entries/MemoryManagement - ClearPageFileAtShutdown.reg):
+`\\HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\ClearPageFileAtShutdown = dword:00000001`

+This overwrites the file with zeroes on shutdown **but will greatly increase shutdown time** in direct proportion to the size of the file.

+### Encrypt page/swap file
+Run the following command as administrator:

+	fsutil behavior set EncryptPagingFile 1

+_Requires restart to take effect._

 ## Viewing installed updates/hotfixes
 Relevant commands: